VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/README.md

     * Locate the "Web API" or "Web Services" settings.
     * **Check the box to enable the Web API.**
     * Note down the **Port number** it will use (the default is usually `5000`).
-    * Ensure the API is accessible.
+    * Ensure the API is set to be accessible.
 It usually defaults to `localhost` (`127.0.0.1`), which is fine if you run the Streamlit Assistant on the *same* Windows machine.
 6.  **Keep Toolbox Running:** The QSAR Toolbox application must be running with the API enabled whenever you want to use this Streamlit Assistant.
 7.  **(Optional) Find Windows IP Address:** If you plan to run the Streamlit Assistant on a *different* computer (e.g., your Mac or Linux machine) than the Windows PC running the Toolbox:
     * Open Command Prompt on the Windows PC (search for `cmd`).